Build a Team That Positions Your Online Programs for Financial Success

 Key 4: Reduce Your Instructional Expenses while Increasing Faculty-Student Interaction

 Reducing the number of courses offered each term means increasing enrollments in individual courses.
 To ensure a low faculty-student ratio in online sections, consider the master teacher model in which an Instructor of Record develops each course and also supervises a group of qualified adjunct instructors who lead groups of about 20 students.
 This instructional model:

 - Increases faculty-student interaction through small cohorts.

-Your target goal should be to reduce instructional expense to below 20 percent of tuition revenue without reducing faculty or adjunct pay.
-The carousel model can cut instructional expense by up to 75 percent.
+Your target goal should be to reduce instructional expenses to below 20 percent of tuition revenue without reducing faculty or adjunct pay.
+The carousel model can cut the instructional expense by up to 75 percent.
 It relies on the curriculum not being highly sequential, i.e., reducing reliance on prerequisites.
 Every prerequisite course increases your instructional expense by 10 percent or more, as it requires you to offer it far more frequently than non-sequenced courses.

 Key 5: Keep Program Administration Lean and Student-Focused